 The equity multiple is a commonly used performance metric in commercial real estate, and yet it’s not widely understood.
 In this short article we’ll take a look at the equity multiple as it’s used in commercial real estate and we’ll also walk through several examples step-by-step.

 What Is The Equity Multiple?

 First of all, what exactly is the equity multiple?
-In commercial real estate, the equity multiple is defined as the sum of all equity invested plus all profits, divided by the total equity invested.
+In commercial real estate, the equity multiple is defined as the total cash distributions received from an investment, divided by the total equity invested.
 Here is the equity multiple formula:

 What’s a good equity multiple?
 As always, this depends.
 Context is required in order to determine what a “good” equity multiple means.
 Typically, the equity multiple is most relevant when compared with other similar investments.

 Equity Multiple Proforma Example